There are, of course, a myriad of reasons that lead U.S. citizens to live abroad for either a temporary or long-term period.

 The Dilemma of Life Insurance for Foreign Nationals

 Unfortunately, there are various U.S. life insurance providers who do not care to insure foreign nationals.
-This makes finding a top-notch provider a bit of a challenge and, yet, one that must be faced in order to get a sound policy from a reputable insurer.
+This makes finding a top-notch provider a bit of a challenge.
+But it is one that must be faced in order to get a sound policy from a reputable insurer.

-Fortunately, there are insurance providers that do offer excellent life insurance policies for those living abroad and have developed foreign national life insurance programs designed to provide this coverage.
+Fortunately, there are insurance providers that do offer excellent life insurance policies for those living abroad.
+Some companies have developed foreign national life insurance programs designed to provide this coverage.

-Each insurance carrier is likely to have its own criteria for providing coverage, but among those who offer foreign nationals insurance coverage, there are some general similarities.
+Each insurance carrier is likely to have its own criteria for providing coverage.
+But there are some general similarities among those who offer foreign nationals insurance coverage.

 Life Insurance for Foreign Nationals

 As with any typical life insurance policy, an application will be assessed for risk.
-Age, family history, lifestyle, and health profile will be examined to determine their type of coverage you may qualify for as well as a health rating, as a preferred or standard rate of coverage.
+Age, family history, lifestyle, and health profile will be examined to determine their type of coverage you may qualify for.
+A health rating will also be given, such as a preferred or standard rate of coverage.

-For instance, while an applicant living in Mexico City may be covered, one that lives in a northern Mexican state bordering the U.S. may not be due, of course, to the increased safety risks of that part of the country.
+For instance, while an applicant living in Mexico City may be covered, one that lives in a northern Mexican state bordering the U.S. may not be.
+This is due to the increased safety risks of that part of the country.

-Insurance companies that offer life insurance to foreign nationals generally divide the countries where coverage is possible into two tiers.
+Insurance companies that offer life insurance coverage to foreign nationals generally divide the countries into two tiers.
 U.S. citizens who live in tier A countries may qualify for a preferred policy if they meet other criteria for this coverage.

-People living in tier B, on the other hand, can expect to pay a standard rate even if they otherwise qualify for the preferred coverage simply because more risks are associated with that nation or region of a country.
+People living in tier B, on the other hand, can expect to pay a standard rate.
+Even if they otherwise qualify for the preferred coverage.
+This is simply because more risks are associated with that nation or region of a country.

 Insurers can be very specific when it comes to applicants and their specific residences.
 Living in high-risk regions will simply disqualify an applicant from getting coverage.
 Living in a nation like Afghanistan or Pakistan isn’t going to qualify for coverage even at the standard rate.